 These moments come to Dory in sudden and breathtaking bursts.
 The animators swirl around Dory in a sort of transitional whip-pan that takes the audience and Dory back to her formative years, where the bulbous-eyed blue tang receives valuable life lessons from her parents, Jenny (Diane Keaton) and Charlie (Eugene Levy).
 Like all good parents, Jenny and Charlie try to impress the significance of Dory’s situation and come up with clever ways to help her in the instance of memory failure.
 Apples don’t fall far from the tree, and Dory’s good-natured can-do attitude, “just keep swimming,” is established to be a gift from her parents.
-Dory might not remember them, but they are apart of her in ways she can never shake.
+Dory might not remember them, but they are part of her in ways she can never shake.

 These moments, which pepper the movie from beginning to end, provide Dory’s adventure with personal character.
-Freely moving from present to past to present, directors Andrew Stanton and Angus MacLane, writers Stanton, Victoria Strouse and Bob Peterson and the army of animators behind them craft a world that manifests T.S.
+Freely moving from present to past to present, directors Andrew Stanton and Angus MacLane, writers Stanton, Victoria Strouse, and Bob Peterson, and the army of animators behind them craft a world that manifests T.S.
 Eliot’s 1943 poem, Four Quartets:

 Time present and time past

 Dory’s journey is physical, emotional, and spiritual, one where she must return to the center in hopes of knowing where she came from.
 In typical Disney/Pixar fashion, that center is a familial one.
 But in Finding Dory, the family is much more than a mother/father/child nucleus.